Attribution is required when using geoBoundaries.

 gb_set_cache_dir(newdir)

-#> ✔ geobounds cache dir is 'C:\Users\RUNNER~1\AppData\Local\Temp\RtmpW0y9TG//geoboundvignette'.
+#> ✔ geobounds cache directory is 'C:\Users\RUNNER~1\AppData\Local\Temp\Rtmp6LfQDv//geoboundvignette'.

-# Download
+# Download the example data.

 example <- gb_get_adm0("Vatican City", quiet = FALSE)

-#> ℹ Downloading file from <https://github.com/wmgeolab/geoBoundaries/raw/9469f09/releaseData/gbOpen/VAT/ADM0/geoBoundaries-VAT-ADM0-all.zip>
+#> ℹ Downloading file from <https://github.com/wmgeolab/geoBoundaries/raw/9469f09/releaseData/gbOpen/VAT/ADM0/geoBoundaries-VAT-ADM0-all.zip>.

-#> → Cache dir is 'C:\Users\RUNNER~1\AppData\Local\Temp\RtmpW0y9TG//geoboundvignette/gbOpen'
+#> → Cache directory is 'C:\Users\RUNNER~1\AppData\Local\Temp\Rtmp6LfQDv//geoboundvignette/gbOpen'.

-# Restore cache dir
+# Restore the cache directory.

 gb_set_cache_dir(current)

-#> ✔ geobounds cache dir is 'C:\Users\RUNNER~1\AppData\Local\Temp\RtmpW0y9TG'.
+#> ✔ geobounds cache directory is 'C:\Users\RUNNER~1\AppData\Local\Temp\Rtmp6LfQDv'.

 current == gb_detect_cache_dir()

-#> ℹ 'C:\Users\RUNNER~1\AppData\Local\Temp\RtmpW0y9TG'
+#> ℹ 'C:\Users\RUNNER~1\AppData\Local\Temp\Rtmp6LfQDv'

-To clear the cache, use gb_clear_cache().
+#> [1] TRUETo clear the cache, use gb_clear_cache().

-• Clip raster data to administrative units
+- Clip raster data to administrative units.

-• Compute zonal statistics
+- Compute zonal statistics.

-• Create choropleth maps
+- Create choropleth maps.

-• Perform spatial joins with survey or tabular data
+- Perform spatial joins with survey or tabular data.

 latam_meta <- gb_get_metadata(adm_lvl = "ADM0") |>